 For more information about the game, I have already dedicated plenty of articles to it on this website.
 Explore the navigation menu on the top or follow the links in this article for further reading.

 Why should you bother with Organizing Mage Knight Ultimate Edition components?

 The plastic insert that comes with the ultimate edition is not bad.
-Contrary, every component type has its own space: trays for cards, separated by character, action cards, and wounds.
+Contrarily, every component type has its own space: trays for cards, separated by character, action cards, and wounds.
 There are trays for crystals, skill tokens, enemy tokens, terrain tiles, dice, and expansion tokens.

 Second, a slightly larger problem is that all the same tokens go in the same tray.
 Let me give you an example, so you see what I mean by that.

 There is a tray for skill tokens for all seven characters.
 All the tokens are in the same tray.
 You normally need only a couple of skill token sets.
 That means sorting them every time you need them and then also when putting them back together.
 They are very small and like to spill out inside the tray, making them very fiddly to handle.

 A similar situation is with enemy tokens and character marking shields.
 All crystals are mixed together in one tray.
 Even components from the base game and expansions are mixed together.
 Should you want to play only with action cards and enemies from the base game, you’ve got a lot of sorting to do.

 This is a problem because of the long set-up and tear-down time for Mage Knight.
 There are a lot of components to prepare and even if you have every token ready, it can take time.
 Even longer, if you have to sort components as you take them out.
 Then everything repeats itself when you begin to store the items back into the box.

 How to organize components then?

 The most important thing is to separate components by character.
 You want to have everything that belongs to a character separated from other characters.
 If you want to play as Tovak, you know what cards, skill tokens, and shields to grab and you have them ready in a minute.